AshitomW/grep-go/README.md

 # grep-go

-A concurrent file searching tool written in Go, similar to the classic Unix `grep` utility but with parallel processing capabilities.
+A concurrent file searching tool written in Go, similar to the classic Unix `grep` utility  with parallel processing.
 ## Overview

 `grep-go` searches for a specified text pattern recursively through files in a directory.
 Uses Go's concurrency features to perform searches in parallel.